Topological derivative: Image processing

 Thanks to the topological gradient, it is possible to detect the edges and their orientation and to define an appropriate $C$ for the image reconstruction process.

 In image processing, the topological derivatives have also been studied in the case of a multiplicative noise of gamma law or in presence of Poissonian statistics.

 Inverse problems

 In 2009, the topological gradient method has been applied to tomographic reconstruction.
 The coupling between the topological derivative and the level set has also been investigated in this application.
 In 2023, topological derivative was used to optimize shapes for inverse rendering.

+Deep learning

+In 2025, researchers extended the topological derivative approach to neural network architecture optimization problem.
+They developed a mathematically principled algorithm for progressively growing the depth of a neural network during the training process.
+Their method introduced a shape functional that depends on the neural network topology and defined a discrete topological derivative for neural networks.
+The connection between this discrete topological derivative and the Hamiltonian, from an optimal control viewpoint of neural network training, was also investigated.
+The approach provided closed-form expressions for the discrete topological derivative, which were then used to determine where to insert a new layer in the network and how to initialize its parameters (weights and biases).

 Books

 A. A. Novotny and J. Sokolowski, Topological derivatives in shape optimization, Springer, 2013.